Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 Financial sanctions may apply to individuals, entities and governments, who may be resident in the UK or abroad.
 Certain financial sanctions may also prohibit providing or performing other financial services, such as insurance, to designated individuals or governments.

-It is a criminal offence to breach a financial sanction, without an appropriate licence or authorisation from HM Treasury.
+It is a criminal offence to breach a financial sanction, without an appropriate licence or authorisation from the Office of Financial Sanctions Implementation.

 - the implementation and administration of international financial sanctions in effect in the UK